SOP for Aseptic Techniques

 4.1 Personal Hygiene: Laboratory personnel should wash their hands thoroughly with soap and water before entering the laboratory.
 Jewelry, watches, and other accessories should be removed, and long hair should be tied back to prevent contamination.

-See also SOP for Growth Promotion
+See also SOP for Microbial Culture Incubation

 4.2 Sterilization: All equipment and materials that come into contact with sterile materials and media must be sterilized before use.
 Autoclaving is the preferred method of sterilization.